yldio/pouch-clerk/README.md

 ## Error handling

-The clerk object will emit `error` events on the following circumstances:
+The clerk object will emit `error` events when there is an unrecoverable error when saving document changes.

-* The next state is undefined or equal to the previous state
-* Can't think of anything else, really...

 # License